explosion-mental/dwmblocks/README.md

 - Now blocks doesn't dissapear on fast scrolling
 - No need for icons

+### Little Todo
+- Make config.h 'block' struct reverse so the first entry is the last (a way better arrange imo)

 # Modifying blocks

 The statusbar is made from text output from commandline programs.
 Blocks are